minitage/minitage.github.io/source/paster/instances/instances.rst

     paster create -t minitage.instances.env myproject

-**This is maybe the most important profil.**
+**This is maybe the most important instance.**

-This profil will install a 'minitage.env' shell script.
+This instance will install a 'minitage.env' shell script.

 When you source this shell script, all the environnement of the project is pushed into the current environment.